maihd/nature_of_code/kata/README.md

 - Introduction
     - Random walk
     - Random walk 8 directions
+    - Random walk with gaussian
+    - Random walk with probability
+    - Normal distribution

 ## How to do kata
 - Read and understand the problem give by kata